General Exams Information

 What to Bring

 - Do not bring any items into the examination room with an electronic communication/storage device or digital facility.
-This includes your mobile phones and MP3 players.
+This includes your mobile phones, MP3 players and smartwatches.

 - You must NOT bring any notes or any other items that could provide you with an unfair advantage.